int128/wait-for-workflows-action/README.md

 This action waits for the statuses of workflow runs at the current commit SHA.

-- If any workflow run is not completed, poll the status.
 - If any workflow run is failed, exit with an error.
+- If any workflow run is not yet completed, poll the statuses.
 - Otherwise, exit successfully.

 ### Inputs